US stocks point to a strong start to the week

 Chinese manufacturing data was slightly better than analysts' estimates, helping to boost sentiment.

-In Asian markets, Tokyo's Nikkei 225 index ended the day down lost 0.5 percent, but finished the month with a gain of 5.1 percent.
-China's Shanghai Composite dropped 0.4 percent and Hong Kong's Hang Seng climbed 0.3 percent.
+In Asian markets, Tokyo's Nikkei 225 index ended the day down 0.5 percent, but finished the month with a gain of 5.1 percent.
+China's Shanghai Composite closed the day down 0.9 percent, but was 0.7 percent higher for the month.
+Hong Kong's Hang Seng climbed 0.3 percent.

 Chinese share markets will trade only on Monday, then be off for the country's National Day holiday, which runs until Oct.
 7.